Unless otherwise specified, each weekly lab will require

 You can find a template for your design documents

-You must finish your current lab and get it graded
+The main idea is that you must finish your current lab and get it graded

-before the start time of you lab in the following week
+before the start time of you lab in the following week (whether

-restrictions, which are described in the next two paragraphs.
+which are described in the next two paragraphs.

 If you don't finish your lab during your lab session,